 New memorials may be installed in the existing vacant landscape rooms.

 Planning should be undertaken to anticipate the possibility of future additional memorials beyond the current capacity of Anzac Parade.

-Memorials should be contained within the landscape rooms, and should not extend beyond, including beyond the footpath line.
+Memorials should be contained within the landscape rooms, and not extend beyond.